-Hey, I'm Erin, a UX strategist at IBM.
-I make the complex feel simple — through content design, technical storytelling, and an eye on how AI is rewriting the rules in real time.
+As a content-focused UX strategist at IBM, I shape technical stories told through product design and content.
+I make the complex feel simple and advocate fiercely for users — all with an eye on how AI is rewriting the rules in real time.

 From scrappy tech startups to one of the largest enterprises on Earth, my mission has stayed the same: advocate for the user, understand their needs, and do whatever it takes to earn their trust.
-The tools and processes change constantly — that's the job.
-What doesn't change is keeping the end goal in sight and being willing to question everything to get there.
+The tools and processes change constantly; that's the job.
+What doesn't change is the need to keep the end goal in sight and being willing to question everything to get there.

 IBM